Zenilus/TimoshenkoBeamFEA/docs/timoshenko-beam-module.md

 - Raw model data is imported from an Excel workbook (`src/io/readInputData.m`).
 - Section properties specific to Timoshenko theory are derived in `src/properties/calculateTimoshenkoSectionProperties.m`.
 - Element stiffness, global assembly, and response calculations reside in `src/analysis`.
-- Reporting utilities in `src/reporting` and `src/visualization` present the results.
+- Reporting utilities in `src/reporting` format displacement summaries, compute stress extrema, and build reusable metadata structs while `src/visualization` presents the plots.
+- Stress summaries flow through `prepareStressReportEntries.m`, which delegates to `computeBendingExtremaSummary.m`, `computeShearExtremaSummary.m`, and `computeVonMisesExtremaSummary.m`.

 Data moves through the system in the following order: